kundajelab/chrombpnet/src/helpers/make_gc_matched_negatives/get_genomewide_gc_buckets/README.md

 ### Input format:

 - genome: Reference geneome fasta.
-- output_path: Path and file name to store the output.
+- output_prefix: Output path prefix to store the output, ".bed" is appended as suffix by the code.
+If path conatins a directory make sure it already exists.
 See output format section below.
 - inputlen: An integer value for the length of a bin for gc-fraction calculation.
 - stride: An integer stride value to space the bins.